 Perhaps to keep impotent TSH symbolically in control, medical men have invested it with false tyrannical power over our dosing in thyroid therapy.
 Nature didn’t give it that role.

 Doctors, you don’t have to become just as selfish, T3-blind and impotent as the biased TSH you may have been taught to worship.

 TSH normalization is a means to an end if there is enough thyroid to stimulate.

 Certainly, a normalized TSH may be healthy and feasible in some patients, especially in Hoermann’s “Group 2” on lower doses of thyroid hormone who still depend on some TSH-stimulated T4 and T3 secretion.

 The goal of all good thyroid therapy is body-wide “tissue T3 euthyroidism.”

-Thyroid hormone health is best judged holistically by FT3 and FT4 plus a “jury” of tissues and organs, not just by this sole judge who was voted into his seat by efficiency-minded endocrinologists.
-Other objective measures of thyroid hormone status in various tissues do exist, and they are used in studies by Ito et al, 2017 and Celi et al, 2011.
+Thyroid hormone health is best judged holistically by FT3 and FT4 plus a “jury” of tissues and organs, not just by this sole TSH judge who was voted into his seat by efficiency-minded endocrinologists who wanted to simplify thyroid therapy.

 Let’s just realize the TSH-T3 disjoint tells the truth of LT4-treated patients’ hidden T3 loss, and it’s concealed by a blatant TSH-T4 lie.
 In therapy, TSH and FT4 can lie about our body’s true T3 supply.